Materia-Journal/Materia_issue2/content/Watson.md

 ## References

-“Art; Betty Blayton,” Goings on About Town, The New Yorker, accessed 24 May 2019. [[https://www.newyorker.com/goings-on-about-town/art/betty-blayton]{.ul}](https://www.newyorker.com/goings-on-about-town/art/betty-blayton)
+“Art; Betty Blayton,” Goings on About Town, The New Yorker, accessed 24 May 2019. <a href="https://www.newyorker.com/goings-on-about-town/art/betty-blayton" target="_blank">https://www.newyorker.com/goings-on-about-town/art/betty-blayton</a>

-“Betty Blayton” Exhibitions, Elizabeth Dee Gallery, accessed 24 May 2019. [[www.elizabethdee.com/exhibitions/betty-blayton]{.ul}](http://www.elizabethdee.com/exhibitions/betty-blayton)
+“Betty Blayton” Exhibitions, Elizabeth Dee Gallery, accessed 24 May 2019. <a href="http://www.elizabethdee.com/exhibitions/betty-blayton" target="_blank">http://www.elizabethdee.com/exhibitions/betty-blayton</a>

 Blayton, Betty.
 Artist statement, 2006.
 Box 2, Folder 8.
 Betty Blayton-Taylor papers, 1929-2016, bulk 1970s-2000s.
 Archives of American Art, Smithsonian Institution

 Corbeil, Marie-Claude, Jean-Pierre Charland, Elizabeth A. Moffatt.
-“The characterization of cobalt violet pigments,” *Studies in Conservation* 40 Number 4 (2002), 244.Eminhiser-Harris, Karen “Women of Color Find Their Rightful Place in the History of American Abstraction,” *Hyperallergic* (August 22, 2017) [[https://hyperallergic.com/396111/women-of-color-find-their-rightful-place-in-te-history-of-american-abstraction/]{.ul}](https://hyperallergic.com/396111/women-of-color-find-their-rightful-place-in-te-history-of-american-abstraction/)
+“The characterization of cobalt violet pigments,” *Studies in Conservation* 40 Number 4 (2002), 244.Eminhiser-Harris, Karen “Women of Color Find Their Rightful Place in the History of American Abstraction,” *Hyperallergic* (August 22, 2017) <a href="https://hyperallergic.com/396111/women-of-color-find-their-rightful-place-in-te-history-of-american-abstraction/" target="_blank">https://hyperallergic.com/396111/women-of-color-find-their-rightful-place-in-te-history-of-american-abstraction/</a>

 *FIVE Artists*.
 Directed and produced by Vicki Kodama, 1971.
-The National Archives and Records Administration, [[https://archive.org/details/gov.archives.arc.50813]{.ul}](https://archive.org/details/gov.archives.arc.50813)
+The National Archives and Records Administration, <a href="https://archive.org/details/gov.archives.arc.50813" target="_blank">https://archive.org/details/gov.archives.arc.50813</a>

 Hatch, James V. and Judy Blume eds.
 “Interview of Betty Blayton-Taylor by Halima Taha, November 9, 1997” *Artist and Influence* Vol.17:1-199 New York, NY: Hatch-Billops Collection Inc. (1998).

 Hughes-Hallet, Molly, Christina Young and Paul Messier “A Review of RTI and an Investigation into the Applicability of Micro-RTI as a Tool for the Documentation and Conservation of Modern and Contemporary Paintings.” *Journal of the American Institute for Conservation* VOL.60 No.1 (2021): 18-31.

-Kambon, Mariamma “Journey of a soul; the life and work of Betty Blayton Taylor” *Luzedetusinrisa* (6 Feb 2017). [[https://mariammakambon.wordpress.com/2017/02/06/journey-of-a-soul-the-life-and-work-of-betty-blayton-taylor/]{.ul}](https://mariammakambon.wordpress.com/2017/02/06/journey-of-a-soul-the-life-and-work-of-betty-blayton-taylor/)
+Kambon, Mariamma “Journey of a soul; the life and work of Betty Blayton Taylor” *Luzedetusinrisa* (6 Feb 2017). <a href="https://mariammakambon.wordpress.com/2017/02/06/journey-of-a-soul-the-life-and-work-of-betty-blayton-taylor/" target="_blank">https://mariammakambon.wordpress.com/2017/02/06/journey-of-a-soul-the-life-and-work-of-betty-blayton-taylor/</a>

 Lunning, Elizabeth and Roy Perkinson, *The Print Council of America Paper Sample Book* (The Print Council of America, 1996)

 Melissa Smith, “Betty Blayton Cofounded the Studio Museum and Taught to Hundreds.
 Now Her Own Work Is Getting a Blue-Chip Reevaluation.” *ArtForum* (9 Sept.
 2021), accessed 9 Sept.
-2021. [[https://news.artnet.com/art-world/betty-blayton-art-and-educator-2006575]{.ul}](https://news.artnet.com/art-world/betty-blayton-art-and-educator-2006575)
+2021. <a href="https://news.artnet.com/art-world/betty-blayton-art-and-educator-2006575" target="_blank">https://news.artnet.com/art-world/betty-blayton-art-and-educator-2006575</a>

-Souleo, “Remembrances of Betty Blayton-Taylor, Studio Museum Co-Founder and Harlem Arts Activist” *Hyperallergic* (23 January, 2017) [[https://hyperallergic.com/343882/betty-blayton-taylor-reminiscence]{.ul}](https://hyperallergic.com/343882/betty-blayton-taylor-reminiscence)
+Souleo, “Remembrances of Betty Blayton-Taylor, Studio Museum Co-Founder and Harlem Arts Activist” *Hyperallergic* (23 January, 2017) <a href="https://hyperallergic.com/343882/betty-blayton-taylor-reminiscence" target="_blank">https://hyperallergic.com/343882/betty-blayton-taylor-reminiscence</a>

-Wyma, Chloe, “Betty Blayton; Elizabeth Dee” *ArtForum* (October 2017). [[https://www.artforum.com/print/reviews/201708/betty-blayton-71261]{.ul}](https://www.artforum.com/print/reviews/201708/betty-blayton-71261)
+Wyma, Chloe, “Betty Blayton; Elizabeth Dee” *ArtForum* (October 2017). <a href="https://www.artforum.com/print/reviews/201708/betty-blayton-71261" target="_blank">https://www.artforum.com/print/reviews/201708/betty-blayton-71261</a>

 Yau, John “Another Chapter of Black Art History” *Hyperallergic* (5 June, 2021).
-Accessed 8 September, 2021. [[https://hyperallergic.com/650425/cinque-gallery-another-chapter-of-black-art-history/]{.ul}](https://hyperallergic.com/650425/cinque-gallery-another-chapter-of-black-art-history/)
+Accessed 8 September, 2021. <a href="https://hyperallergic.com/650425/cinque-gallery-another-chapter-of-black-art-history/" target="_blank">https://hyperallergic.com/650425/cinque-gallery-another-chapter-of-black-art-history/</a>

 ***